jbagnato/deep-rl-multiagent/Report.md

 To solve the problem I made some modifications on code:

-* Episode Max length was gradually incremented over time and limit to 150.000
+* Limit of maximum score over episodes so that the agent don't repeat same moves always, like if the agent learn how to cheat on the game!
-* Add Noise parameter set to False
+* The 2 Agents share the critic, this makes it learn faster
-* Neural Networks with layers of 200 and 100 hidden units.
+* Neural Networks with layers of 128 and 100 hidden units.
-* Agent learn method (with soft update) called every 7 steps.
+* Agent learn method (with soft update) called every 1 steps and learns 3 times.
-* Actor and critic Learning rates of 1e-3 and 1e-4
+* Actor and critic Learning rates of 1e-4 and 3e-4

-After all those modifications and testing in CPU and GPU environments I could reach AVG of +30.0 (over last 100 episodes) after 563 episodes.
+After all those modifications and testing in CPU in Windows, Mac and Linux environments I could reach AVG of +0.5 (over last 100 episodes) after 1151 episodes.

 ### MADDPG Algorithm

-Multi Agent Deep Deterministic Policy Gradient (MADDPG) is an algorithm which concurrently learns a Q-function and a policy.
+Multi Agent Deep Deterministic Policy Gradient (MADDPG) (adaptation of DDPG algorithm) is an algorithm which concurrently learns a Q-function and a policy.
 It uses off-policy data and the Bellman equation to learn the Q-function, and uses the Q-function to learn the policy.

 - DDPG is an off-policy algorithm.
 - DDPG can only be used for environments with continuous action spaces.